toddschultz/Kaggle/README.md

 Kagglecompetitions

-This directory contain example scripts for Kaggle competitions.
+This directory contains example scripts for Kaggle competitions.